Well for me, I have nothing to do until price approaches higher into this area of resistance:

 Should you be long or short, ask yourself, what is the MA telling you?

 Price is below it, so you should be looking to short!

 I hope by now you have an understanding of how I actually look at the markets.

-So, this is tradingview:
+This is tradingview:

 It's a website where you can actually look at charts across the stocks future bond markets, a lot of markets.